 This article introduces how to extend system partition in Windows Server 2016 without losing data.
 3 ways to extend OS partition for Windows 2016 server.

 To many server administrators, it is not an easy task to extend system partition in Windows Server 2016, because system partition is where Operating System installed in and booting from, any error could cause system boot failure.

-If you back up everything, recreate partitions and restore, it may cost a whole day, server is offline during this operation.
-This article introduces how to extend OS partition in Windows 2016 server with native Disk Management tool and 3rd-party safe partition software.
+If you back up everything, recreate partitions and restore, it may waste a whole weekend, server is offline during this operation.
+This article introduces fast way to extend OS partition in Windows 2016 server with native Disk Management tool and third party safe partition software.

 Some people like to use Windows native utilities, thinking it has best compatibility.
 There is indeed a built-in Disk Management tool, which is able to shrink and extend partition.
 The benefit is that it can resize partition without rebooting server, but it is not 100% safe, because it damaged my partitions several times.

-Disk Management can only help you extend NTFS partition by deleting the right contiguous volume, in addition, the two partitions must be the same Primary or Logical.
+Windows Disk Management can only help you extend NTFS partition by deleting the contiguous volume on the right, in addition, the two partitions must be the same Primary or Logical.